ahmedtaha100/RotateStay/README.md

    npm run migrate
    ```

+4. (Optional) Toggle academic email requirements.
+By default development builds allow you to sign up with any email address
+   so you can explore the product quickly.
+Set `ALLOW_NON_EDU_EMAILS=false` in `server/.env` and
+   `VITE_REQUIRE_EDU_EMAIL=true` in `client/.env` if you want to enforce `.edu` addresses locally.

-4. Start the backend and frontend development servers:
+5. Start the backend and frontend development servers:

    ```bash
    # Backend